-Summer School Program for Disabled Students: An appropriation of \$189.90 million, an increase of \$7.50 million, is recommended to meet the State's 70 percent share of costs of summer school programs for school-age pupils with disabilities pursuant to Section 4408 of the Education Law.
-The 2004-05 appropriation will fund prior year liabilities and up to 70 percent of the 2004-05 school year obligations with the remainder to be funded in the subsequent State fiscal year.
+Summer School Program for Disabled Students: An appropriation of \$189.90 million, an increase of \$7.50 million, is provided to meet the State's 70 percent share of costs of summer school programs for school-age pupils with disabilities pursuant to Section 4408 of the Education Law.
+The 2005-06 appropriation will fund prior year liabilities and up to 70 percent of the 2005-06 school year obligations with the remainder to be funded in the subsequent State fiscal year.

-Special Education - Federal Medicaid Recovery: For the 2005-06 State fiscal year, the Executive Budget includes a \$170.0 million offset to State special education costs based on recovery of Federal Medicaid funds for medically related services provided to eligible children in special education programs.
+Special Education - Federal Medicaid Recovery: For the 2005-06 State fiscal year, Chapter 53 includes a \$170.0 million offset to State special education costs based on recovery of Federal Medicaid funds for medically related services provided to eligible children in special education programs.

 Targeted Special Education Teacher Salary Supplement: A total of \$2.0 million is provided to continue support to private special education providers that serve students with disabilities to allow them to provide targeted adjustments to teacher salaries to help allow these schools to attract new teachers and prevent excessive turnover of existing teaching staff.
-Uncommitted Federal IDEA funds will also be made available to help increase the number of appropriately certified teachers in these schools.